Dikachi-P/alx-system_engineering_devops/0x03-shell_variables_expansions/README.md

 3-paths: script that counts the number of directories in the PATH
 4-global_variables: script that lists environment variables
 5-local_variables: script that lists all local variables and environment variables, and functions
 6-create_local_variable: Create a script that creates a new local variable with name BEST and value School
+7-create_global_variable: script that creates a new global variable